 - Closing prayer

 - Offer a brief break if it's over 45 minutes.
 Video conferencing takes a lot of visual attention and that can be tiring.
-It's ok to give permission to people to turn off their video after everyone has gathered and started as well.
+It's ok to give permission to people to look away from the screen or even turn off their video after everyone has gathered and started as well.

 - Err on the side of participation over teaching.
 It's harder to build connection and community online.
 Structured participation keeps people engaged and getting to know each other.
 Segments of teaching are important and you can use video and slides to make it dynamic, but make sure you're giving learners time to make their own contributions.
 Leaders don't need all of the answers.
 Asking people to add their own petitions or thanksgivings during prayer in a chat function or asking them to prepare prayers beforehand is also good.